pxg/Pollmamania/README.md

 # registration system: add an optional user system (logs who owns which poll, allows edit, gives other options).
 # pagnation to homepage
 # let poll creator choose if people can add or suggest new options
+# add tags to poll

 ### CMS ######################################################################################

 # Let admin view soft delete on polls
-# CMS: defaults in admin for time and date
+# CMS: set defaults in admin for time and date (also on form creation)
-# CMS: validatoin in admin for question length
+# CMS: validation in admin for question length
 # CMS: weight in admin (or set to day?) ask Gunt
 # CMS: question as textarea rather than text box